 7. How is the personal data safeguarded?

 We have taken suitable technical and organisational measures based on ISO 27001 in order to prevent misuse, loss, unauthorised access, unwanted disclosure and unauthorised amendment of your personal data.

 If you have any questions concerning the security of your personal data or if you suspect any misuse, please contact us via email@example.com.

 8. What are your rights?

-It is possible that we may not be able to comply with your request.
+We may not be able to respond to your request within the period of one month.
 This could be because the processing of certain personal data is required in order for us to fulfil our legal and statutory obligations and/or professional requirements or due to other exceptions, such as the rights and freedoms of third parties or the interests of conducting legal proceedings.
 If we are unable to comply with a particular request, then we will of course provide you with substantiation for that.

 9. Contacting us

-If you would like to know more or you have questions or any complaints about our processing of your personal data, you can contact us as follows: email@example.com or Dirkzwager, attn Compliance Officer, PO Box 111, 6800 AC Arnhem, The Netherlands.
+If you would like to know more or you have questions or any complaints about our processing of your personal data, you can contact our DPO as follows: email@example.com or Dirkzwager, attn Data Protection Officer, PO Box 111, 6800 AC Arnhem.